rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

 ## Explain how MTO, Vault & ESO come together to serve Secrets Management (Secrets injection related setup configuration and workflow)

-The detailed step by step diagram of MTO integrating with Vault and ESO.
+The detailed step by step diagram of MTO integrating with Vault and ESO :

    ![Forecastle-Vault](./images/MTO-Vault-ESO.png)

-When administrator creates Tenants in openshift cluster, Multi Tenant Operator (MTO) enables a KeyValue engine for the Tenant (same as tenant name) and it create groups, roles and policies required for tenant users inside Vault.
+When administrator creates Tenants in openshift cluster, Multi Tenant Operator (MTO) enables a KeyValue engine for the Tenant (same as tenant name) and it create group(inside vault), policies (read and admin) and roles required for tenant users inside Vault.
 In addition, Multi Tenant Operator (MTO) creates necessary roles with tenant users against vault client in RHSSO.

 All of this is Automated Thanks to MTO !!